DenisVoronin89/Vypusknoj-proekt-OTUS-SafeBeauty/README.md

 or other harm to health.

-- a clean environment has been created and a Django project has been created
+ - Created a clean environment and a Django project.
-- the mainapp application has been created
+ - Created a mainapp application.
-- models of ingredients for the database have been declared and described
+ - Declared and described models for ingredients in the database.
-- migrations have been performed and applied
+ - Executed and applied migrations.
-- the index_view function and template have been announced index.html for evaluation of the work of our project
+ - Declared the index_view function and the index.html template to verify the correctness of our 	project.
+ - Completed the userapp application, added the ability to create users, log in, view their profile 	with a viewing history of ingredients, and log out.
+ - Added a search feature for ingredients.
+ - Viewing ingredient details is now possible only if there is an active logged-in user.

 How lo launch project